 Morning after pill.

 You can’t rely on this at all when backpacking.
-You may be able to get it from a clinic or medical centre in some countries, and I really do strongly emphasise may.
-Not everywhere will have them, and that is assuming you are within easy reach of a clinic or medical centre.
-You may be able to get some before you go, but good luck trying to convince your GP or nurse practitioner you need them in advance.
+You may be able to get it from a clinic or medical centre in some countries, and I really do strongly emphasise may, but not everywhere will have them, and that is assuming you are within easy reach of a clinic or medical centre at all.
+You may be able to get some before you go, but unless there is a damn good clinical reason for it good luck trying to convince your GP or nurse practitioner you need them in advance.
 Odds are you will just get a lecture on safe sex and handed a load of condoms.

 Types of Sexually Transmitted Infections (STIs).